- In 2015, new coffeemakers were installed on the five original trainsets.

 - Work began in March 2012 and interior upgrades to all trainsets were complete in May 2013.

-- New coffeemakers are being installed on the five original trainsets.
-This work began last month in January 2015.
+- In early, 2015, new coffeemakers were installed on the five original trainsets.

 This project is funded through the following sources: